bbenchoff/AGaMEMnon/README.md

 ## What's here, and what isn't.

-What's here: Source, the `agamemnon` package, the synthesis scripts, the MCU SDK, examples, tests, and the recovered chip database itself — so the repo is genuinely clone-and-use, and it covers both halves of the chip (build the bitstream *and* flash it).
+What's here: Source, the `agamemnon` package, the synthesis scripts, the MCU SDK, examples, tests, and the recovered chip database itself — including the silicon-verified conduction map — so the repo is genuinely clone-and-use, and it covers both halves of the chip (build the bitstream *and* flash it).

 What's not here: the vendor binaries (`af.exe`, `Supra.exe`), or any vendor _anything_.
-The Ghidra cache, and the reverse-engineering tooling are also not here.
+The Ghidra cache and the reverse-engineering tooling are also not here.

 ## Philosophy

 This is not a black-box statistical bitstream-diffing campaign.
 AGM's vendor tooling *contains* the architecture; AGaMEMnon extracts and translates that knowledge into open formats, validating each layer against `af.exe` byte-for-byte wherever possible and on real silicon wherever it matters.
-This isn't a "reverse-engineer a black box", it's a "port the vendor's data into open formats" project.
+Where the vendor's knowledge lives only inside its running router — which fabric edges physically conduct — we recovered it the honest way: by measuring the chip itself.
+This isn't "reverse-engineer a black box," it's "port the vendor's data into open formats, and measure what the data won't tell you."

 ## Name